sisl/astra-rl/docs/tutorials/quick_start_training.md

 optimizer = AdamW(problem.parameters(), lr=1e-5)
 ```

- To integrate your own RL algorithm, see [customize_training/solvers](/home/allie11/astra-rl/docs/tutorials/customize_training/solvers.md)
+ To integrate your own RL algorithm, see [customize_training/solvers](astra-rl/docs/tutorials/customize_training/solvers.md)

 ---

 ## Step 7: Create the Training Harness

 The training harness wires your environment and solver together.
 It collects online experience and, for each batch, invokes the solver to compute the loss used to update the attacker’s policy.
-You typically won’t need to modify the harness code itself—adjust behavior via the environment, solver, or your outer training loop (e.g., schedules, logging, hyperparameters).
+You typically won’t need to modify the harness code itself—adjust behavior via the harness parameters, environment, solver, or your outer training loop (e.g., schedules, logging, hyperparameters).

 ```python
 harness = Harness(